tsantini/how_to_use_git/README.md

 ### this step is needed every time you are running git on a new computer or user

+First check if you already have a ssh key:

 `ls ~/.ssh/id_rsa.pub` -> if this doesn't return any results, run `ssh-keygen -t rsa`, this will generate your ssh key.
 You can run the command and press enter twice to keep the default cofiguration

 `cat ~/.ssh/id_rsa.pub`